 In 2016, WisDOT and IDOT conducted studies to upgrade service on the Amtrak Hiawatha line from seven to ten times daily between downtown Milwaukee and downtown Chicago.

-Construction on the Milwaukee Streetcar began in March 2017, with the anticipation of initial operation by mid-2018.
+Construction on the Milwaukee Streetcar began March 2017, with initial operation by mid-2018.

 In 2017, Summerfest attracted 831,769 attendees.

-Since October 2018, when Milwaukee enacted a Complete Streets policy, the city continuously considers the addition of bicycle facilities to roadways as part of new road projects.
+Since October 2018, when it enacted a Complete Streets policy, the city continuously considers the addition of bicycle facilities to roadways as part of new road projects.

-In 2018, Milwaukee mayor Tom Barrett announced that the city would uphold its obligations under the Paris Agreement, despite the United States' withdrawal.
+In 2018, Milwaukee mayor Tom Barrett announced that the city would uphold its obligations under the Paris Agreement, despite the United States' withdrawal, and set a goal to move a quarter of the city's electricity sources to renewable energy by 2025.

 In 2018, Scripps sold the radio stations to Good Karma Brands, effectively splitting off the monopoly completely.